codio-templates/ThinkJava2/.guides/content/graphics-example-drawing.md

-Suppose we want to draw a “Hidden Mickey”, which is an icon that represents Mickey Mouse (see [https://en.wikipedia.org/wiki/Hidden_Mickey](https://en.wikipedia.org/wiki/Hidden_Mickey)).
+Suppose we want to draw a "Hidden Mickey," which is an icon that represents Mickey Mouse (see [here](open_preview https://en.wikipedia.org/wiki/Hidden_Mickey panel=0)).
  We can use the oval we just drew as the face, and then add two ears.
 To make the code more readable, let's use `Rectangle` objects to represent bounding boxes.

-Here's a method that takes a `Rectangle` and invokes `fillOval`:
+Here's a method that takes a \java{Rectangle} and invokes \java{fillOval}, shown [at the left:](open_file code/appc/Mickey.java panel=0 ref="boxOval" count=3)

 ```code
 public void boxOval(Graphics g, Rectangle bb) {